Marsbitware/yumiko/README.md

 ## 🧩 3D-Printed Enclosure

-This custom enclosure is based on [Jeff Geerling’s original design](https://github.com/geerlingguy) and has been modified to better suit the Yumiko build.
+This custom enclosure is based on [Kevin McAleer's and Jeff Geerling’s designs](https://github.com/geerlingguy) and has been modified to better suit the Yumiko build.

 ### 🔧 Modifications